28genie/primer-exercise2/README.md

 ## Assumptions

 - Sandbox environment only; no production keys
-- Fixed order amount (SGD 25.00) for demo purposes — no cart or database
-- Card + Google Pay enabled in checkout UI
 - Local development with open CORS for simplicity

 ## Challenges encountered